 and sign up for our sporadic newsletter

-You have just received a first e-mail in which you please confirm your e-mail address via the activation link.
+We have already sent you the first e-mail and ask you to confirm your e-mail address via the activation link.